bcgov/ols-geocoder/geocoder-4.1-development-plan.md

    1. Enhancing the handling of site/occupant names in the address

-   1. Removal of duplicate address elements especially locality
+   1. Removal of duplicate address elements especially locality.

 1. Adjust geocoder match scoring system to more accurately score matches.